Palash90/site-assets/target/blogs/iron-learn/iron-learn-6.md

 6. A full logistic regression program which returns accuracy almost identical to other libraries.

 While taking a look, I thought of refactoring things a little and also get rid of deprecated warnings.

+While refactoring, I saw a python file which I had written in python to build a neural network.
+I have fed it the XOR dataset to test.
+I reran the program and it ran successfully.

+It sparked my curiosity, what happens if I feed it the real email dataset.
+As I thought, so I did.
+Well, it took me a while to get that working with real dataset of pass fail and email spam but it worked on both and I got 92.85% accuracy on 1000 training iterations and 0.1 learning rate.

+I thought of running it against the linear data set and see what happens.
+It failed when my activation function was sigmoid.
+I had to make a few changes in the program to support linear output.

+However, I noticed, without GPU support, even my simple numpy based neural network script also crashed my machine.
+I know numpy under the hood does many CPU optimizations but they are peanuts in front of massive calculation load of O(n^3).

+The success of the python program pushed me to start a new journey.